natcap/invest.users-guide/source/croppollination.rst

  *	*alpha*: average distance each species or guild travels to forage on flowers, specified in meters.
 The model uses this estimated distance to define the neighborhood of available flowers around a given cell, and to weight the sums of floral resources and pollinator abundances on farms.
 Value can be determined by typical foraging distance of a bee species based on an allometric relationship (see Greenleaf et al. 2007).

- e*relative_abundance*: a floating point value to indicate the weighted relative abundance of the species' contribution to pollinator abundance.
+ * *relative_abundance*: a floating point value to indicate the weighted relative abundance of the species' contribution to pollinator abundance.
 Setting this value to the same value for each species will result in each species being weighted equally.

  *Example:* A hypothetical study with four species.
 There are two main nesting types, "cavity" and "ground."
 Species A is exclusively a cavity nester, species B and D are exclusively ground nesters, and species C uses both nest types.
 There is only a single flowering season, "Allyear," in which all species are active.
 Typical flight distances, specified in meters (alpha), vary widely among species.